xxxnell/flex/flip-docs/experiment.md

 ## Gradual concept drift

-Here is a experimental result under the situation where the distribution that `Sketch` should estimate is gradually changing over time.
+Here is a experiment result under the situation where the distribution that `Sketch` should estimate is gradually changing over time.
 The underlying distribution starts to change when the update count is 300 and moves by +0.01 per update count.
 Sketch is predicting this moving distribution well including some lag.

 ![animated estimation for standard normal distribution with gradual concept drift](resources/experiments/gradual-cd-normal-histo.gif)